Rome.us

 Museo Storico della Liberazione (Historical Museum of the Liberation) is dedicated to the period of the occupation of Rome.
 The Nazi command decided to establish the command of the security police in a building on Via Tasso, near the Basilica of San Giovanni.
 Kappler was its leader.
 In the 1950s, the palace was donated to the State for a museum.

-The Museum is open from Tuesday to Sunday from 9.30 am to 12.30 pm; Tuesday, Thursday, and Friday are also open in the afternoon from 3.30 pm to 7.30 pm.
+The museum is open from Tuesday to Sunday from 9.30 am to 12.30 pm; Tuesday, Thursday, and Friday are also open in the afternoon from 3.30 pm to 7.30 pm.
 Usually, the museum is closed on Monday, except for September 8th, October 16th, November 23rd, January 27th, March 25th, April 25th, May 1st, June 2nd, and 4th.
-On these dates, the Museum is always open.
-However, in August it closes for the whole month, so avoid visiting.
-Last thing: for groups of more than 10 people, booking is mandatory.
+On these dates, the MMuseumis always open.
+However, it closes for the whole month in August, so avoid visiting.
+Last thing: booking is mandatory for groups of more than 10 people.
 Admission is free, but a voluntary contribution is welcome.
-The same applies to audio guides: they are free, but if you want to contribute, nobody will stop you!
+The same applies to audio guides: they are free, but nobody will stop you if you want to contribute!

 Music and Theater